 Why I'm Republican and Voting for Trump

-Since committing my life to Jesus in 1991, I’ve always voted straight-ticket Republican.
-That party’s candidates usually have policies closer to the Judeo-Christian ethic but I still look at voter guides to make sure I’m not voting for a RINO (Republican In Name Only).
+Since committing my life to Jesus in 1991, I’ve always voted Republican.
+That party’s candidates usually have policies closer to the Judeo-Christian ethic.
+Still, I look at voter guides to make sure I’m not voting for a RINO (Republican In Name Only).
 On the other hand, practically all Democrats nowadays support abortion and other liberal causes contrary to the word of God.

 The last third party candidate who made a noticeable dent in a presidential election was Ross Perot.
 In 1992 he participated in debates and received 19% of the popular vote but no electoral votes (which determines the outcome of an election).
 Although I agreed with Perot’s concerns over government spending and the national debt, I would not vote for him because he supported abortion and gay rights.